Sylvie Roke: Research

 Roke performs theoretical research and develops non-invasive label-free optical tools for the probing of aqueous systems and interfaces.
 Her research aims at understanding the properties of water on molecular level in diverse systems such as in aqueous electrolyte and polyelectrolyte solutions, at buried interfaces, in and outside droplets, in curved nanoscale and microscale membranes, in pores and in living cells such as neurons.

 To elucidate molecular surface structures, morphologies and chirality of nano- and microscopic objects in solutions, Roke invented vibrational sum frequency scattering (SFS), a method that allows the recording the vibrational spectrum of the molecular interfacial layer around objects.
 She used SFS to specify the molecular interfaces of complex systems: polymer particles in a solid matrix, particles in solution, oil droplets in water (emulsions), lipid droplet like systems, water droplets, a micro-jet and liposomes in aqueous solution.
 Her studies indicate that objects on nano- and microscale show different behaviors as model planar interfaces.

 Roke has also developed high throughput polarimetric angle resolved second harmonic scattering (AR-SHS), a method allowing for probing particle interfaces and liquids.
-Making use of non-resonant second harmonic response of water and its response to electrostatic fields, Roke developed a method to determine the surface potential from particle interfaces and the amount of oriented water.
+Making use of non-resonant second harmonic response of water and its response to electrostatic fields, Roke developed a method to determine the surface potential from particle interfaces and the amount of oriented water.The technique has been used to measure the direct interaction of pore-forming toxins such as perfringolysin O and aerolysin with liposomes.

 By investigating aqueous solutions, she discovered long-range interactions of ions and water that stem from the influence of the ionic electrostatic field on the water-water hydrogen bonds.
 Roke found that these interactions are amplified in viscoelastic liquids made of polyelectrolytes such Hyaluronan, and furthermore correlate with the viscosity of such liquids.
 She developed high-throughput wide field multiphoton microscopy with an about thousand fold increased signal to noise ratio when compared to standard multiphoton confocal imaging systems.
 A further advantage of this method is a reduction of the photodamage effect in living cells.
 This allows for the spatiotemporal imaging of interfacial water in various systems: imaging water undergoing surface chemical reactions, electro-catalysis, membrane water and the restructuring of water inside ion channels and activated living mammalian neurons.
 The latter enables a new way of measuring membrane potentials and ion fluxes in neurons using water as a probe.